Blog - Commercial

 This lack of available commercial space increases the rent on occupants renewing tenancies and available offices on the market.
 However, if your priority is less to do with cash flow returns and more about balancing your tax return, then it is worth understanding how yields work.

 Types of Rental Yield in Commercial Property

-A rental yield is not the same as a return on investment.
-A return, or total return, is the sum of what an investment has earned in terms of rent and it is retrospective.
-Rental yield uses the income of a property and other metrics to measure how the property is likely to perform in the future, especially with regards to managing your tax position.
+A rental yield is not the same as a return on investment (ROI).
+ROI, or total return, is the sum of what an investment has earned in terms of rent and it is retrospective.
+Rental yield, on the other hand, uses the income of a property and other metrics to measure how the property is likely to perform in the future, especially with regards to managing your tax position.

-There are two types of rental yield – gross and net.
+There are two types of rental yields to get your head around – gross and net.

-In the case of our example, 3.46 per cent does not meet this test, however, a negative cash-flow asset – one with a low gross yield – will provide opportunities to write off losses against tax.
+In our example, 3.46% does not meet this test.
+However, a negative cash-flow asset – one with a low gross yield – will provide opportunities to write off losses against tax.
 So, if you are looking for an investment that will help your tax return stack up legitimately through negative gearing, calculating the gross yield should inform your purchase decision.

 Calculating a net yield involves subtracting all the costs associated with owning the property, other than the cost of the mortgage, before multiplying it by 100 to achieve a percentage.

 Some of these costs will be fixed and others will be variable.
 And it is important to account for both.

 Fixed costs include things like: